 His first novel, Drinks for the Little Guy, was the first novel published by Gorsky.
 The success of that novel launched the press.
-Gorsky has since published twenty-two books, two of which were his short story collections Glue and Ink Rebellion and Barney’s Crew.
+Gorsky has since published twenty-four books, two of which were his short story collections Glue and Ink Rebellion and Barney’s Crew.
 Howard Zinn called Carswell “a wonderful storyteller” and compared one of those collections favorably to the works of Ernest Hemingway and Nelson Algren.
 Joe Meno declared the other to be “the antidote to what is so boring or safe or wrong with modern book publishing.”

 Even though he’s one of the founders of Gorsky and his books in no small way contribute to the financial stability of the press, he jumped ship in 2008 when Manic D Press offered to publish his second novel, Train Wreck Girl.
 Train Wreck Girl went on to be come a minor critical and commercial success.
 He followed it up with the novel, Madhouse Fog, which was published in June 2013 by Manic D.

 His most recent collection of short stories is about his favorite authors and their ukuleles.
 It’s called The Metaphysical Ukulele.
 It was published by Ig Publishing in 2016.

 His most recent novel is Dead Extra, a crime novel set in 1940s Los Angeles.